Choosing an Online Program

 • How long typically does it take to get a degree/certificate?

-70% of our December 2017 graduates reported they finished the program in three years or less (see MLIS Student Profiles).
+68% of our May 2019 graduates reported they finished the program in three years or less (see MLIS Student Experience).
 You can complete the MLIS program at your own pace, choosing the number of courses you want to take each semester.
 You have up to seven years to earn your graduate degree, but you could earn your graduate degree in as quickly as 12 months as a full-time student.

 • Does the program require me to go to the campus or other location for instruction, labs, internships, or other practical experiences?